 It’s no surprise that the construction job market took a significant hit during the COVID-19 pandemic.
 Government-mandated shutdowns, project delays and rising material and labor costs all contributed to a sharp increase in unemployment rates that the industry is still recovering from two years later.

-Fortunately, many workers are looking towards 2021 with a sense of hope, as sites open back up, companies start making equipment rentals again, and construction employment rebounds.
+Fortunately, sites began to reopen, equipment rentals picked up and construction employment began to rebound over the past year.
 With a new surge of job opportunities, it’s a great time to consider a career in construction.
 If you don’t know where to begin, we rounded up 12 cities to research based on employee wages, population and job availability.

-First, let’s take a look at the impact that the emergence of COVID-19 in 2020 had on the industry overall.
+First, let’s take a look at the impact COVID-19 has had on the construction industry overall.

 The State of Construction Jobs in a Post-COVID-19 World

 Despite improvement in many areas of the economy, nonresidential contractors are coping with widespread economic challenges.
 According to the analysis of the Bureau of Labor Statistics (BLS), even though it’s predicted the construction industry will continue experiencing negative impacts due to the shift to remote work from 2019-2029, there are also positive signs for hopeful hard hats.

 There is still reason to be optimistic that construction job availability and salary ranges will be on the uptick, especially in certain cities.
 Thankfully, employment in construction is working its way back up to pre-pandemic levels slowly but steadily.
 Take a look at our visual guide on this topic here, too.

 Based on a combination of information gathered from Glassdoor, the U.S. Census Bureau and the BLS, we narrowed down a list of 12 American cities ideal for finding a job in the field of construction.
 We considered salaries, the relative populations, the number of jobs available and signs of job growth in the area.